scijs/almost-equal/README.md

 **Returns** `true` if `a` and `b` are approximately equal.

-If tolerance value is omitted, `almostEqual.DBL_EPSILON` tolerance is used.
+If tolerance argument is omitted, `almostEqual.DBL_EPSILON` value is used by default.

 ### `almostEqual.FLT_EPSILON`
 Floating point (32-bit) epsilon